Using HDFS Caching with Impala (CDH 5.1 or higher only)

 Performance Considerations for HDFS Caching with Impala

 In Impala 1.4.0 and higher, Impala supports efficient reads from data that is pinned in memory through HDFS caching.
 Impala takes advantage of the HDFS API and reads the data from memory rather than from disk whether the data files are pinned using Impala DDL statements, or using the command-line mechanism where you specify HDFS paths.
-The SHOW TABLES command also now has a SHOW CACHED TABLES variant to examine which Impala tables are currently being cached.

 When you examine the output of the impala-shell SUMMARY command, or look in the metrics report for the impalad daemon, you see how many bytes are read from the HDFS cache.
 For example, this excerpt from a query profile illustrates that all the data read during a particular phase of the query came from the HDFS cache, because the BytesRead and BytesReadDataNodeCache values are identical.